Wondering where to find the “best coffee NYC” or are you constantly googling, “best coffee shops NYC”?

 On the Down Side:

 This shop is rather small with no real seating.
-Therefore, rather than standing there awkwardly, I suggest that grabbing your decadently, delightful (See, alliteration!
-I really did go to college) cup of coffee and walking through the back door.
+Therefore, rather than standing there awkwardly, I suggest grabbing your decadently, delightful (See, alliteration!
+I really did go to college) cup of coffee and walking through the back door!

 6. Meow Parlour (One of the best cute New York City coffee shops.
 Found in Chinatown)

-So unless you’re living in some sort of alternate universe that blocks out and all pop culture trends, then you know that cat cafes are totally a “thing” right now.
+So unless you’re living in some sort of alternate universe that blocks out all pop culture trends, then you know that cat cafes are a “thing” right now.

 As a Result:

-I had to hop on the pop culture bandwagon because, well, I’m a wannabe “social media influencer”.
+I had to hop on the pop culture bandwagon since I’m a wannabe “social media influencer”.

-All the kitties there are up for adoption so this cafe actually helps these stray kitties find some lovely new homes.
+All the kitties there are up for adoption so the cafe really helps stray cats find lovely new homes.